 What is the Culture Monitor?

-The Culture Monitor is for everyone with an interest in cultural life in the Netherlands and its developments.
+The Culture Monitor is for everyone with an interest in cultural life in the Netherlands and its’ developments.
 Policymakers, administrators, researchers, journalists, cultural professionals and other interested parties can visit this website for information about and interpretation of broader trends in the cultural sector.
-The aim of the monitor is to provide adequate information for policy and practice, thus contributing to a strong cultural sector.
+The monitor aims to provide adequate information for policy and practice, thus contributing to a strong cultural sector.
 The monitor therefore meets the needs of the sector and policymakers to bring together existing and new information, data and knowledge about long-term trends, and current affairs.

 How does the Culture Monitor work?

 The Culture Monitor provides information about the Dutch cultural and creative sector.
-However, because culture is not a well-defined concept, we consciously opt for a broad and fluid concept of culture.
-We assume culture 'in a broad sense': subsidized and non-subsidized, outdoors and indoors, canonical and popular, professional art and amateur art, individual and collective.
-As circumstances change, new forms and genres can be added to the Culture Monitor.
+However, because culture is not a fixed concept, we deliberately opt for a broad and fluid concept of culture.
+We assume culture 'in the broad sense': subsidized and non-subsidized, outdoors and indoors, professional art and amateur art, individual and collective.
+If circumstances change, new domains or themes can be added to the Culture Monitor.

 The information in the Culture Monitor is presented in different ways, which are explained below.